How Are Lung Cancer and Neutropenia Related? | MyLungCancerTeam

 Written by Maureen McNulty

 Lung cancer treatments can sometimes lead to other conditions that affect your health.
-One of these conditions affects neutrophils — white blood cells (WBCs) that help fight infections.
+One of these conditions affects your neutrophils, which are white blood cells (WBCs) that help fight infections.
 When levels of neutrophils in the blood drop too low, it is called neutropenia.

 Febrile neutropenia is diagnosed if a person has low neutrophil levels along with a fever.
-A related condition, leukopenia, occurs when the total numbers of white blood cells are low.
-This may be due to low levels of neutrophils, other WBCs, or all blood cells.
+A related condition, leukopenia, occurs when the total number of white blood cells is low.
 Leukopenia may mean that a person has low levels of neutrophils or a different type of WBC.

-Studies looking at non-small cell lung cancer (NSCLS) have found that about 1 out 4 people develop mild neutropenia.
-Another 1 out of 4 people develop severe neutropenia, in which neutrophil levels drop very low.
-Neutropenia can also occur in people undergoing chemotherapy for any type of cancer.
+One study looking at non-small cell lung cancer (NSCLC) found that about 1 out of 4 people developed mild neutropenia in response to chemotherapy.
+Another 1 out of 4 people developed severe neutropenia, which is defined as having 500 neutrophils per microliter of blood or less.
+Neutropenia can also occur in people undergoing chemo for small cell lung cancer (SCLC) or any other type of cancer.

 What Causes Neutropenia?